 Because shared hosting plans allow you to host as many websites as possible on one server.
 Traffic spikes are also known as surges.
 This can slow down your website.

-A shared web host that is reliable will reduce response time by using cloud servers, speed-related features, and better management of their servers.
+A reliable shared web host will reduce response time by using cloud servers, speed-related features, and better management of their servers.

 A content delivery network (CDN) is an example of a speed-related feature.